Soups, Sides, and Salads

 Cooking Au Gratin Potatoes on your Grill or Smoker

-The smoked au gratin potatoes are done when the top is golden brown, and you can poke the potatoes with a toothpick and there is very little resistance.
+The cooking time can vary, but the smoked au gratin potatoes are done when the top is golden brown, and you can poke the potatoes with a toothpick and there is very little resistance.
 If the cheese is getting too dark before the potatoes are tender, cover the pan with foil to prevent further browning.

 Carefully remove the cast iron au gratin potatoes from the smoker and let set for about 5 minutes before serving.
-This smoked potato recipe makes the perfect side for your holiday meats like Smoked Turkey Roulade: Rolled Turkey Breast with Fresh Herbs, Black Garlic, and Prosciutto, Apple Cider Brined Turkey, Beef Tallow and Herb Crusted Prime Rib, Smoked Ham, or Pork Crown Roast.
+This smoked potato recipe is a great side dish for your holiday meats like Smoked Turkey Roulade: Rolled Turkey Breast with Fresh Herbs, Black Garlic, and Prosciutto, Apple Cider Brined Turkey, Beef Tallow and Herb Crusted Prime Rib, Smoked Ham, or Pork Crown Roast.

 Thank you for taking the time to visit our blog.
 If you tried and enjoyed our recipe, please share with others and please leave us a comment and review.
 We also love to see your pics so don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.
 Until next time, Carne Diem!